Great to have you here, Rush Limbaugh, talking fast.

 Well, that matters because that filters down through newsrooms.

-Uh he's he's he's fearless on this stuff.
+Abortion, he's fearless on this stuff.

-And he is not afraid to take on some taboo subjects, and then to speak from the heart about them.
+And he is not afraid to take on some taboo subjects and then to speak from the heart about them.

 So she's hated.

-Uh the uh the the you know, the the the political gay lobby is a very powerful lobby.
+The political gay lobby is a very powerful lobby.

-There's the gay lesbian alliance against defamation, there's the um uh oh, what's the other one?
+There's the, oh, what's the other one?

-Uh I can't human rights organization, they're very, very politically active.
+They're very, very politically active.

-Very they're one of the largest donor groups for the Democrat Party.
+They're one of the largest donor groups for the Democrat Party.

-And they hate uh Santorum.
+And they hate Santorum.

-Eric Cantor responding to the Wall Street Journal editorial that I mentioned uh today that I took issue with.
+Eric Cantor responding to the Wall Street Journal editorial that I mentioned today that I took issue with.

-The Wall Street Journal editorial, which basically accuses the House Republicans of really mismanaging this payroll tax cut issue politically, and they say they're not careful, they're gonna turn Obama into the king tax cutter.
+The Wall Street Journal editorial, which basically accuses the House Republicans of really mismanaging this payroll tax cut issue politically.

 At this stage, Republicans would do best to cut their losses, find a way to extend the payroll holiday quickly.